-With a slightly crisp outer layer and a deliciously soft middle, these Gluten Free Lemon Blueberry Muffin Tops are packed with lemon zest, cardamom and plump blueberries.
-Also dairy free, these baked goods are delicious for a weekend breakfast with a cup of your favorite coffee.
+With a slightly crisp outer layer and a deliciously soft middle, these Gluten-Free Lemon Blueberry Muffin Tops are packed with lemon zest, cardamom, and plump blueberries.
+Also dairy-free, these baked goods are delicious for a weekend breakfast with a cup of your favorite coffee.

-Do you remember that Seinfeld episode that involved Elaine and muffin tops?
+By the way, do you remember that Seinfeld episode that involved Elaine and muffin tops?

 If I recall correctly – in this episode, Elaine shared her love of muffin tops (the baked variety) as well as opening a muffin-top only store, with her boss.